-4.2.1 Achieving target results at output and Expected Accomplishment level
+4.2.1 Achieving target results at output and Expected Accomplishment level based on the final evaluation report of Urban LEDS phase I and KIIs conducted for this MTE

-The achievement of Intended Results (IR)19 so far are rated in Table 5.
+The achievement of Intended Results (IR) so far are rated in Table 5.
 The overall assessment is that the Project is mostly on track achieving its expected results.
 This Chapter is organized along the main four objectives with objectives 2 and 3 combined, and the findings under Intended Results cover, inter alia, the extent of achievement of the outputs and expected outcomes.